Estimated reading time: 17 minutes

 - Take before and after photos of your house inside and out.

-- If you must have music don’t keep it too loud as this can be an easy distraction.
+- If you have music, don’t keep it too loud, as this can be an easy distraction.

 - Make sure the house is well-lit.